falon/dmarc-assistant/README.md

 	2. you choose strict DKIM alignment in DMARC policy, so see at above.
 	3. you want deeply customize DMARC records for each subdomain.

-	Remember that with Strict setup mode you could suffer to manage your domains.
-You could fall in a complicated situation!
+	Remember that with Strict setup mode you could suffer managing your domains.
+You could really complicate your life!
+You could fall in disgrace, remember this.

 	#### Disclaimer ####
 	You find here **only a minimal description**.
 A more detailed documentation will come... soon...